apache/openserverless-task/config/docopts.md

-  --console             activate a s3 console ingress on components supporting it (Currently MINIO) --quota               select quota checker module --milvus              select MILVUS vector database
+  --console             activate a s3 console ingress on components supporting it (Currently MINIO) --quota               select quota checker module --milvus              select MILVUS vector database --registry            activate the support for a private image registry for custom actions (by default it will install one) --class               specify the ingress class.
+It can be auto, traefik, nginx.
+On microk8s it should be public.
+  --seaweedfs           activate the support of SEAWEEDFS as S3 api and buckets provider
 ```